Understanding and Analyzing Application Crash Reports

 dSYM files in order to symbolicate crash reports received from App Review or from users who have sent you crash reports from their devices.
 Crash reports received through the crash reporting service will be symbolicated automatically.

-To download the dSYMs files from Xcode
+Downloading the dSYM files from Xcode

 In the Archives organizer, select the archive that you originally submitted to the App Store.